tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

         But the loop had no test in it.

-This scenario seems closer to the original story: The `JUMP` is there, as well as the overflow and the seemingly unecessary `1` in the index register bit.
+This scenario seems closer to the original story: The `JUMP` is there, as well as the overflow and the seemingly unnecessary `1` in the index register bit.
 There are only two deviations from the original account:

 1. The opcode is never modified.
-2. The magical nature of the hack is due not only to Mel's prowess, but also to Ed Nather's incomplete understanding.
+2. The magical nature of the hack is due not only to Mel's prowess, but also - perhaps mostly - to Ed Nather's incomplete understanding of the machine.
 Had he known that the `TBC` instruction was influenced by an overflow, he would have cracked the problem right away, leaving no story for posterity.
-The magic was born during the two weeks that Ed Nather spent trying to figure out the mystery.

-In essence, Nather spent two (story) weeks reverse engineering the `BCU`, until discovering the effect of an overflow on the unit and subsequently, the`TBC` opcode.
-In this scenario, Mel first learned the "standard" way to use branch control on the RPC-4000, then read in depth about the `BCU` and was mmediately tempted to implement a testless jump, triggered by an overflow.
-Certainly a feat of engineering, but not unlike those that we find in the code of some "_Rock Star_" programmers, who are always on the hunt for an impressive coup, regardless of the toll on the rest of the team.
+Anyone who likes coding can imagine Mel Kaye's reaction, when he read about the path of an overflow triggering a jump.
+The challenge was immediately obvious.
+Having run a trivial POC, he naturally proceeded to the next level, causing the overflow at the end of an iterative process, after the data had been drained.
+This way, he could avoid the standard test at the end of the loop.
+The stroke of genius was completed when he managed to usefully incorporate this structure into a real-world program.

+### So What You're Saying is...

+Whichever version you prefer - the number juggling trick or the deviously elegant `TBC` manipulation - it is clear that Ed Nather's account was rooted in faulty memory (and probably a faulty understanding of RPC-4000).
+This finding does not diminish the story's charm.
+Most developers can identify with the laborious excavation through another programmer's "impossible" code.
+The charm of a self-modifying program is still there and the hack, in both implementations, is impressive.

+If this analysis can cast a shadow on the myth of Mel, it is not related to Nather's credibility, nor to Mel's undeniable skill.
+Rather, it stems from the obvious lack of real value that the hack added to the program.
+It's very unlikely that a standard loop would have degraded the program's performance in any noticeable way.
+Mel's testless loop was clearly a vain addition of complexity, in an environment that was very complex on its own.

+This approach to coding is hardly a relic of the past.
+One often finds it in software teams, among some highly regarded - though less valued - members.
+If you've spent several years in the industry or in CS academia, you probably know this subspecies: the developer that replaces a straightforward loop with a series of auto-resolving promises, capped by a cryptic reducer, then revels in their teammates' bewilderment at the sight of the new code.
+Hardly the character you'd select for a coding legend.

+However, there is one small distinction that can make all the difference: Mel's hack was performed in the dark.
+It was meant to run silently until the machine was retired, visible only to mute tape or punch-card readers.
+Ed Nather's encounter with the code was incidental; his struggle with the logic suggests that Mel never bragged about his coup to anyone in the company.
+He settled for the satisfaction of the achievement, that brief sensation that you are _really_ smart.
+This by itself is evidence enough, that Mel Kaye was _A real programmer_.